 - 1 Tbsp. balsamic vinegar

-Add lettuce to bowl, sprinkle with salt and pepper and drizzle balsamic vinaigrette over.
+- Add lettuce to bowl, sprinkle with salt and pepper and mix well with your hands.

-Add in avocado, pumpkin and haloumi on top of lettuce and serve immediately!
+- Add in avocado, pumpkin and haloumi on top of lettuce, drizzle with dressing and serve immediately!

 - I suspect you could use any good roasting pumpkin for this recipe, I've just only used jap or kent.

 - Nutrition information is an estimate and is based on one serve.

 ★★ HAVE YOU MADE THIS RECIPE?
 PLEASE GIVE IT A STAR RATING BELOW!